forio/flow.js/documentation/index.html.md

 			}
 		});

-In fact, you can add any of the [Model Run API parameters](../rest_apis/other_apis/model_apis/run/) to the `run` object here.
+In fact, you can add any of the [Run API parameters](../rest_apis/aggregate_run_api/) to the `run` object here.

+The `defaults` object sets the default parameters for all the routers used on the page.
+If you are using other [routers](./channel-overview/), then the `Flow.initialize()` can take additional parameters for each one.
+See the [Routers &amp; Channels](./channel-overview/) page for more information.

 See also more details on [customizing the Flow.initialize() method](./generated/flow-js/).

-Additionally, the `Flow.initialize()` call returns a promise, which is resolved when initialization is complete:
+The `Flow.initialize()` call returns a promise, which is resolved when initialization is complete:

 		Flow.initialize(...).then(function() {
 			// code that depends on initialization goes here